Suhas Subramanyam: Elections

-In January 2024, he announced his candidacy for the United States House of Representatives in the 2024 election to succeed Jennifer Wexton of the 10th district.
+In November 2023, he announced his candidacy for the United States House of Representatives in the 2024 election to succeed Jennifer Wexton of the 10th district.
 He was endorsed by Jennifer Wexton to succeed her.
-Subramanyam won Virginia's 10th congressional district election, narrowly defeating Republican Mike Clancy by a margin of 4.6%.
+Subramanyam won Virginia's 10th congressional district election, defeating Republican Mike Clancy by 18,893 votes.

-The district is anchored in the outer portion of Northern Virginia, and includes all of Loudoun and Rappahannock counties, parts of Prince William, Fauquier, and Fairfax counties, and the independent cities of Manassas and Manassas Park.
+The district is anchored in the outer portion of Northern Virginia and includes all of Loudoun, Fauquier, and Rappahannock counties, portions of Fairfax and Prince William counties, and the independent cities of Manassas and Manassas Park.

 Tenure

 Subramanyam was sworn in on January 3, 2025, as the U.S. representative for Virginia’s 10th congressional district.
+Subramanyam voted for the Laken Riley Act in January 2025.

-In February, he introduced the LEASH DOGE Act and related legislation aimed at increasing transparency and oversight of the Department of Government Efficiency.
-Subramanyam criticized the department's actions under Elon Musk's leadership as unconstitutional and detrimental to public services.
+In February 2025, he introduced the LEASH DOGE Act, which would require the Department of Government Efficiency to report on its actions and its impact.
+Subramanyam criticized the department's actions under Elon Musk's leadership as unconstitutional.